quasardd/maskarade/README.md

 # Project Title

 `maskarade` is just a small collection of a few functions that mask/unmask string based on a pattern.
-It's great when you need to simply mask strings from constant inputs.

 ### Installing